Fresno State vs. UNLV NCAA Football Odds, Plays and Insights | September 24, 2021

 Fresno State Stats and Trends

-- Fresno State has covered the spread every time so far this year.
+- Thus far this year Fresno State is undefeated against the spread.

-- This season, the Bulldogs won ATS in their only game as a favorite of 31 points or more.
+- The Bulldogs covered the spread in their only game when favored by 30.5 points or more.

-- Fresno State's games this year have hit the over on two of four set point totals (50%).
+- Fresno State's games this year have gone over the total in two out of four opportunities (50%).

-- The Bulldogs average 43 points per game, three more than the Rebels allow per outing (40).
+- This year, the Bulldogs score three more points per game (43) than the Rebels allow (40).

-- Fresno State is 2-0 against the spread and 2-0 overall this season when the team records more than 40 points.
+- When Fresno State puts up more than 40 points, it is 2-0 against the spread and 2-0 overall.

-- When Fresno State amasses more than 475.3 yards, the team is 3-0 against the spread and 3-0 overall.
+- Fresno State is 3-0 against the spread and 3-0 overall when the team amasses over 475.3 yards.

-- The Bulldogs have turned the ball over three more times (8 total) than the Rebels have forced a turnover (5) this season.
+- This year, the Bulldogs have turned the ball over eight times, three more than the Rebels' takeaways (5).

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.